Wayne Taylor Racing: History

 The team was founded in 2004 as the Riley Technologies factory team, with title sponsorship from bank holding company SunTrust.
 The lineup of Wayne Taylor and Max Angelelli finished second in the Daytona Prototype teams championship in 2004 and won the Daytona Prototype team and driver championships in 2005.

 For the 2007 season, Riley and Wayne Taylor split ways and Wayne Taylor Racing began to run the #10 SunTrust Racing entry.
 Wayne Taylor retired as a driver for the 2008 season and signed Michael Valiante as second driver; also the team switched to a Dallara chassis.
 In 2009, Ford engines were adopted and Brian Frisselle became the second driver.

 For the 2010 season, Angelelli was joined by Ricky Taylor, son of Wayne Taylor.
 They collected a win and seven podiums, finishing runners-up.
 In 2011, SunTrust Racing switched to Chevrolet engines; they won three races and got eight podiums, resulting runners-up.
-After adopting the Corvette DP3 chassis, the duo got three wins in 2012 and resulted 6th in the drivers standings.
+After adopting the Corvette DP chassis, the duo got three wins in 2012 and resulted 6th in the drivers standings.